prismicio/nodejs-sdk/README.md

 #### Get started with prismic.io

-You can find out [how to get started with prismic.io](https://prismic.io/quickstart#?lang=node) and [our full documentation](https://prismic.io/docs).
+You can find out how to get started with prismic.io from our [full Node.js documentation](https://prismic.io/docs/nodejs/getting-started/prismic-from-scratch-with-nodejs).

-#### Understand the JavaScript development kit

-You'll find more information about how to use the development kit included in this starter project, by reading [its README file](https://github.com/prismicio/javascript-kit/blob/master/README.md).
-In this particular starter, we use the [prismic-nodejs kit](https://github.com/prismicio/prismic-nodejs/blob/master/README.md) based on the javascript-kit and which implement the prismic preview for Node.js.

-### Contribute to the starter project

-Contribution is open to all developer levels, read our "[Contribute to the official kits](https://prismic.io/docs/legacy/documentation/contribute-to-official-kits)" documentation to learn more.

 ### Licence